Frequently Asked Questions

 It depends on the fabric content.
 As a basic rule: always check the label if they have one, or ask the shop assistant just to be sure.
 Generally, Furoshiki that are made of silk, rayon or nylon last longer if dry cleaned, whereas cotton and polyester can be easily cleaned with cold water.

-Check out Module 1: Lesson 1-8 How to Wash and Take Care of Your Furoshiki where you'll learn more about maintenance.
-You'll also have a downloadable guide for "Furoshiki Types and Their Maintenance" which you can print and keep for reference.
+You'll learn more about it in the course and you'll also have a downloadable guide for "Furoshiki Types and Their Maintenance" which you can print and keep for reference.